 At Highline, you will find an environment that welcomes everyone.
 We offer events, programs and spaces that promote understanding, celebrate diversity and honor individual points of view.
 Our commitment to diversity, social justice and multiculturalism have earned prestigious awards: the 2016 Pacific Region Equity Award and the 2014 Award of Excellence for Advancing Diversity, both from the American Association of Community Colleges, and the Higher Education Excellence in Diversity Award four years in a row (2013–2016) from Insight Into Diversity magazine.

 We believe that students — as a result of their experience during college immersed in an inclusive environment that embraces multiculturalism and diversity — have the capacity to change the world for the better as global citizens.
 A commitment to diversity, inclusion, and social justice is at the heart of everything we do daily at Highline.

 One example of our commitment is how we are addressing academic equity issues associated with sexual orientation.
 We have been a leader in Washington state in a new process that asks for a student’s sexual orientation on the college application as a way to identify barriers to academic attainment among marginalized populations.

 Here is a sampling of our many other services, initiatives and programming that meet diverse needs:

-- An Inter-Cultural Center, Multi-Cultural Student Affairs Department, and MESA and TRiO programs to engage and support students of color;
+- An Inter-Cultural Center, Center for Cultural & Inclusive Excellence, and MESA and TRiO programs to engage and support students of color;

-- English-as-a-Second-Language courses, transition-to-college services, co-enrollment options and a Welcome Back Center to serve immigrant populations;
+- English for Speakers of Other Languages courses, transition-to-college services, co-enrollment options and a Welcome Back Center to serve immigrant populations;

 - Recruitment and professional development initiatives that emphasize cultural competence, white privilege and universal design;